USEPA/invitroTKdata/README.md

 )
 ```

-- Installation a tarball version of the package:
+- Installing a tarball version of the package:

   1. Save the tarball file “invitroTKdata_X.Y.Z.tar.gz” to a local
       directory location.